Metaswitch/clearwater-readthedocs/Configuring an Application Server.md

 ```
 Once this is saved, the list of application server names will appear in the Ellis UI (on the 'Application Servers' tab of the Configure dialog), and selecting or deselecting them will add or remove the relevant XML from Homestead.
 If an <InitialFilterCriteria> node in the iFC XML is not included in app-servers.json, Ellis will leave it untouched.

+Direct configuration via cURL
+-------

 You can also configure iFCs directly using Homestead.

-Example
--------

 Here is an example of how to use `curl` to configure iFCs directly.
 This configures a very basic iFC, which fires on INVITEs only, with no conditions on session case.
 See an iFC reference for more details, e.g., [3GPP TS 29.228](http://www.3gpp.org/ftp/Specs/archive/29_series/29.228/29228-b70.zip) appendices B and F.